Drive sales on autopilot with ecommerce-focused featuresSee Features

 - track visitors and create detailed customer profiles

-The app also goes beyond just abandoned cart features, encapsulating important functions that will help you in your email marketing and analytics.
+The app goes beyond just abandoned cart features, providing important functions that will help you in your customer management, email marketing and analytics.

 This is a relatively popular abandoned cart WooCommerce plugin, focusing more on the analytics and tracking of abandoned carts on your store.